The Risks of Lying on Your CV

 Your CV is the first impression that recruiters and employers will have of you, so it needs to accentuate the positive, but it also needs to be an accurate representation of your skills and experience.

-With the introduction of screening checks and advanced technology, employers are now more aware that not everything stated on a CV is necessarily true.
+With the introduction of screening checks and advanced technology, employers are now more aware that not everything stated on a resume is necessarily true.

-Yet, this doesn’t stop some candidates from telling a little white lie, here and there, to embellish their CVs.
+Yet, this doesn’t stop some candidates from telling a little white lie, here and there, to embellish their resumes.

 • Job titles and responsibilities